 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Star Lake - Cranberry Lake is worth considering.

-The percentage of adults in Star Lake - Cranberry Lake who are college-educated is close to the national average for all communities of 21.84%: 19.87% of the adults in Star Lake - Cranberry Lake have a bachelor's degree or advanced degree.
+In terms of college education, Star Lake - Cranberry Lake is nearly on par with the US average for all cities of 21.84%: 19.87% of adults 25 and older in Star Lake - Cranberry Lake have a bachelor's degree or advanced degree.

 The per capita income in Star Lake - Cranberry Lake in 2022 was $30,638, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,552 for a family of four.
 However, Star Lake - Cranberry Lake contains both very wealthy and poor people as well.